Information for members

 Full SCR members may have up to three guests per night.
 Visiting members and others with dining rights may dine two Fridays per term with up to three guests.
 On occasional exceptionally popular guest nights, SCR members may be required to keep to one or two guests only.

-The 6th week Guest Night is a black tie dinner.
+The 6th Week Guest Night is a black tie (full formal dress) dinner.

 New SCR Member and Domus Dinners

-Friday of 1st week of Michaelmas is a New SCR Members Dinner.
+Friday of 1st Week of Michaelmas is a New SCR Members Welcome Dinner.
 Friday of 1st week of Hilary, and 8th week in Trinity Term, is a Domus Dinner which is restricted to SCR members only and for which no charge is made.

-Thursday of 2nd week each term is reserved for a SCR/MCR dinner for which no charge is made for the meal or wine.
+Once a term there is an SCR/MCR dinner for which no charge is made for the meal or wine.
 Tutors are able to invite their research students, and a College talk is hosted prior to the dinner.

-There is an annual Christmas Dinner for SCR members and guests.
+There is an annual Christmas Dinner for SCR members and guests, usually the Friday, Ninth Week.
+There may also be other special dinners organised.

 Dinners in the vacation periods